SriHarsha25112006/Email-Helper-Bot/README.md

-{ type: file fileName: README.md fullContent:

-Email Helper Bot 📧
+# Email Helper Bot 📧
 A streamlined AI-powered application designed to assist professionals in rewriting, optimizing, and evaluating emails.
 This tool allows users to shorten, lengthen, or change the tone of emails and provides a robust AI Evaluation System to score the results.

 🚀 Key Features